Nevada Medicaid shift could impact continuity of mental health care

 It was changed to three sessions after therapists said they wouldn’t have enough information on a patient after the initial visit to avoid the claim’s denial, said Medicaid administrator Marta Jensen.

-“I think one of the misconceptions is this has been a reduction in services — it’s just not,” Jensen explained.
+“I think one of the misconceptions is this has been a reduction in services.
+It’s just not,” Jensen said.
 “It’s just putting the tools up front to ensure the medical necessity is there.”

-She also said delays in receiving additional treatment should be minimal, with 99 percent of prior authorizations requests currently processed within five business days.
+She also said delays in receiving additional treatment should be minimal, with 99 percent of prior-authorization requests currently processed within five business days.

 That may not be the case, however, when claims are denied and must be appealed, said Wechsler Zimring.
-In that event, she said, an extra hour or two of paperwork per client can easily swell to five extra hours, she said.
+In that event, she said, an extra hour or two of paperwork per client can easily swell to five extra hours.

 And providers argue it has taken up to two or three weeks to resolve appeals in some cases.